Article I: Name

 Section 7.
 Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and three Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
-Terms of office for all officers shall be two years, commencing immediately after the annual business meeting.
+Terms of office for all elected board members shall be two years, commencing immediately after the annual business meeting.

 Article V: Elections

+Section 1.
 Elections shall be held prior to the annual meeting of the Society.
 Nominations for each Board member shall be sought from the Society, and ballots shall be prepared and mailed out by the Secretary/Treasurer.
-Officers and Directors-at-large shall be elected by a majority of ballots cast.
+Officers and Directors-at-large shall be elected by majority vote.
 All members in good standing are eligible to vote.

 Section 2.
 No person may hold more than one elective office in the Society at the same time.

 Section 3.
 A majority vote of the Board shall break a tie.

 Section 1.
 The Society shall hold an annual business meeting at a time and place to be determined by the Board.
 It shall be held each year between September 15 and December 1.

 Section 2.
 Five percent of the membership shall be considered a quorum for the purposes of accepting the annual reports of the Society.

 Section 1.
 The Society shall maintain a current directory of all members, which shall be monitored by the Secretary/Treasurer or their designee and distributed annually to the membership.